nooogle/CDS.CLIMenus/readme.md

 In this release there is only a basic menu system, in the `Basic` namespace.
 Future release will include more advanced features.

+Correction: this release prompts the user to hit any key after running the menu action.
+This feature was meant to be in the original release, but was accidentally left out!

 ## Usage

 ### Fluent API for Building Menus